ngspipes/main/docs/ToolsRepository.md

     "value" : "stats.txt"
     }
 ```
+**Example 3.6: Output description when is dependent of an argument with type directory**

 Notice that the file name `stats.txt` is not passed as an argument to `velveth` nor to `velvetg`.
 Instead, it is generated internally and is stored in the output directory whose name was passed as an argument.

 ####  Input descriptions